-Arabella is a social and political scientist whose research specialises in the politics of urban resilience in the global South.
-Prior to joining Nottingham in 2018 she was a Lecturer in International Development at the Open University and a Research Associate in the Geography Department at King's College London.
-She holds a PhD in International Development (London School of Economics), MSc Politics of Development (London School of Economics) and BA (Hons) in Social and Political Sciences (University of Cambridge).
-Before joining academia, she worked as a Research Advisor for Oxfam Great Britain, Advisor for UNDP (Rwanda) and Researcher at the Centre for Family and Social Research, Universidad Metropolitana, Caracas, Venezuela.
-She has continued to work across academic, policy and practice research through projects for the Overseas Development Institute, World Bank, UN-Habitat, and International Institute for Environment and Development.
-She is an Associate Editor for the journal Climate and Development, Guest Lecturer at Oxford Brookes and the IHE Delft Institute for Water Education and Co-supervisor of a PhD thesis at the UNESCO Sustainability Centre, Polytechnic University of Catalonia, Barcelona.
+Prior to joining Nottingham in 2018 I was a Lecturer in International Development at the Open University and a Research Associate in the Geography Department at King's College London.
+I hold a PhD in International Development (London School of Economics), MSc Politics of Development (London School of Economics) and BA (Hons) in Social and Political Sciences (University of Cambridge).
+Before joining academia, I worked as a Research Advisor for Oxfam Great Britain, Advisor for UNDP (Rwanda) and Researcher at the Centre for Family and Social Research, Universidad Metropolitana, Caracas, Venezuela.
+I have continued to work across academic, policy and practice research through projects for the Overseas Development Institute, World Bank, UN-Habitat, and International Institute for Environment and Development.
+I am an Associate Editor for the journal Climate and Development, and also an Associate Lecturer at the IHE Delft Institute for Water Education.

-I currently work across three research projects related to urban resilience:
+I currently work across these research projects related to urban resilience:

 Byskov MF, Hyams K, Poshendra S, Benjamin L, Blackburn S, Borie M, Caney S, Chu E, Edwards G, Fourie K, Fraser A, Heyward C, Jeans H, McQuistan C, Paavola J, Page E, Pelling M, Priest S, Swiderska K, Tarazona M, Thornton T, Twigg J, Venn A., 'An Agenda for Ethics and Justice in Adaptation to Climate Change' (2019) Climate and Development. https://doi.org/10.1080/17565529.2019.1700774